„Now, this is a story all about how

 But there’s still room to show personality in the bio and paint a story with your pictures.

-Attached to the post you can see my first Tinder profile from 5 years ago, next to the one I had when I matched my girlfriend.
+Attached to the post you can see my first Tinder profile from 5 years ago, next to the one 5 years later.

 Whilst using the old one, I got one match a month which was most of the time extremely unattractive or overweight (to which I’m not attracted to).